 Welcome to our ongoing weekly morning training at Halifax Dance with Mocean!
 Our training schedule is fluid and responsive to the community as well as Mocean's creative projects.
+The class schedule or whether we are in session is updated on the calendar below.

 Halifax Dance, 1505 Barrington Street (unless otherwise noted)